What is SaaS Management? A Detailed Guide

 • Apps with abandoned licenses

-Segmenting the apps is easier as the platform will provide all the necessary usage and spending data.
-Some platforms will even highlight the applications based on usage, spending, and contracts.
+Segmenting the apps is easier, as the platform provides all the necessary usage and spending data.
+Some platforms even highlight applications based on usage, spending, and contracts.

 Step 3: Scrutinization